LukeSmithxyz/based.cooking/README.md

 Recipe must be based, i.e. good traditional and substantial food.
 Nothing ironic, meme-tier hyper-sugary, meat-substitute, etc.

+### Minor rules

+- Don't include salt and pepper and other uniquitous things in the ingredients list.
+- If measurements are used, include metric and American measurements.
+Do not use decimals in American; round or use fractions.

 ## Images

 Each recipe can have a title image at the top and perhaps